f5devcentral/f5-velos-training/docs/velos_security.rst

 F5OS only allows management access via the out-of-band management interfaces on VELOS, there is no in-band access to the F5OS management layer.
 Within VELOS there are two layers for F5OS; the **system controller** layer, and the **chassis partition** layer.
 Each of these layers have their own management IP addresses, and access control which can restrict access through the out-of-band network.

-Each of the two system controllers has a static IP address assigned, and there is a floating IP address which should be use to access the active system controller.
-As chassis partitions are deployed they also have a single IP address which is assigned.
+Each of the two system controllers has a static IP address assigned, and there is a floating IP address which should be used to access the active system controller.
+As chassis partitions are deployed, they also have a single IP address which is assigned.
 Access to those F5OS management interfaces may be restricted to specific IP addresses (both IPv4 and IPv6), subnets (via Prefix Length), as well as protocols - 443 (HTTPS), 80 (HTTP), 8888 (RESTCONF), 161 (SNMP), 7001 (VCONSOLE), and 22 (SSH) with version F5OS-C 1.6.0 and later.
 An administrator can add one or more Allow List entries via the CLI, webUI (webUI will be added in F5OS-C 1.7.0) or API at the system controller layer and the chassis partition layer to lock down access to specific endpoints.

 By default, all ports except for 161 (SNMP) are enabled for access, meaning ports 80, 443, 8888, 7001, and 22 are allowed access.
 Port 80 is only open to allow a redirect to port 443 in case someone tries to access the webUI over port 80.
 The webUI itself is not accessible over port 80.
-Port 161 is typically viewed as un-secure, and is therefore not accessible until an allow list entry is created for the endpoint trying to access F5OS using SNMP queries.
+Port 161 is typically viewed as un-secure and is therefore not accessible until an allow list entry is created for the endpoint trying to access F5OS using SNMP queries.
 Ideally SNMPv3 should be utilized to provide additional layers of security on an otherwise un-secure protocol.
-VCONSOLE access also has to be explicitly configured before access to the tenants is possible over port 7001.
+VCONSOLE access also must be explicitly configured before access to the tenants is possible over port 7001.

 To further lock down access you may add an Allow List entry including an IP address and optional prefix for each of the protocols listed above.
 As an example, if you wanted to restrict API and webUI access to a particular IP address and/or subnet, you can add an Allow List entry for the desired IP or subnet (using the prefix length), specify port 443 and all access from other IP endpoints will be prevented.